Ferdowsi: Life as a poet

 It is possible that Ferdowsi wrote some early poems which have not survived.
 He began work on the Shahnameh around 977, intending it as a continuation of the work of his fellow poet Daqiqi, who had been assassinated by his slave.
-Like Daqiqi, Ferdowsi employed the prose Shahnameh of ʿAbd-al-Razzāq as a source.
+Like Daqiqi, Ferdowsi employed the prose Shahnameh of Abd-al-Razzaq as a source.
 He received generous patronage from the Samanid prince Mansur and completed the first version of the Shahnameh in 994.
 When the Turkic Ghaznavids overthrew the Samanids in the late 990s, Ferdowsi continued to work on the poem, rewriting sections to praise the Ghaznavid Sultan Mahmud.
 Mahmud's attitude to Ferdowsi and how well he rewarded the poet are matters which have long been subject to dispute and have formed the basis of legends about the poet and his patron (see below).
 The Turkic Mahmud may have been less interested in tales from Iranian history than the Samanids.
 The later sections of the Shahnameh have passages which reveal Ferdowsi's fluctuating moods: in some he complains about old age, poverty, illness and the death of his son; in others, he appears happier.
 Ferdowsi finally completed his epic on 8 March 1010.
 Virtually nothing is known with any certainty about the last decade of his life.

 Tomb

-Ferdowsi was buried in his own garden, burial in the cemetery of Tus having been forbidden by a local cleric.
-A Ghaznavid governor of Khorasan constructed a mausoleum over the grave and it became a revered site.
+Ferdowsi was buried in his own garden, burial in the cemetery of Tus having been forbidden by a local cleric who considered him a heretic.
+A Ghaznavid governor of Khorasan Afghanistan constructed a mausoleum over the grave and it became a revered site.
 The tomb, which had fallen into decay, was rebuilt between 1928 and 1934 by the Society for the National Heritage of Iran on the orders of Reza Shah, and has now become the equivalent of a national shrine.